firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q1-JAN/issue-64/2019-02-19-due-by-the-end-of-the-week.md

 Once it’s done, I hover over the trees, and then westward to Pine.
 There’s a two-lane-wide streak of green slime leading in one direction, and an ocean of screaming people running in the other.

-"I see it" I whisper.
+"I see it," I whisper.
 "This one looks ... bigger."

 "I did scans on the sample I took," Stella replies.
 "The whole thing is nearly impenetrable, save for the eyes."